BBKDevelopment/ArduBlu/README.md

 # <p align="center">ArduBlu</p>

-ArduBlu is designed for those who want to control their Arduino projects via Bluetooth connection.
-Start using by pairing both the Bluetooth module in your project and your phone.
+<p align="justify">ArduBlu is designed for those who want to control their Arduino projects via Bluetooth connection.
+Start using by pairing both the Bluetooth module in your project and your phone.</p>

-There are many projects in ArduBlu to make things easier for you.
-You can easily customize and adapt the application to your needs.
+<p align="justify">There are many projects in ArduBlu to make things easier for you.
+You can easily customize and adapt the application to your needs.</p>

-ArduBlu provides premium content to the user while it is ad-free.
-We expect only one thing from you/user, and that is a positive and supportive comment about ArduBlu on the platform where you download it to your device.
+<p align="justify">ArduBlu provides premium content to the user while it is ad-free.
+We expect only one thing from you/user, and that is a positive and supportive comment about ArduBlu on the platform where you download it to your device.</p>

-<i>Attention: If your phone cannot see the module in the Bluetooth settings, there may be a problem with the module or the android may not support the module.
-In this case, you cannot control your project with ArduBlu!</i>
+<p align="justify"><i>Attention: If your phone cannot see the module in the Bluetooth settings, there may be a problem with the module or the android may not support the module.
+In this case, you cannot control your project with ArduBlu!</i></p>

 &nbsp;